The Pentagon's 2nd in command was not informed of defense secretary's hospitalization

 Austin was hospitalized on Jan.
 1 for complications from an elective procedure.

+Austin had been in the intensive care unit, Pentagon Press Secretary Maj.
+Gen. Pat Ryder said on Monday, though he has now been moved to a more private area.

+Austin is "recovering well and in good spirits," Ryder said.
+"He continues to experience discomfort but his prognosis is good."
+From the hospital he has access to secure communications "and continues to monitor DoD's day-to-day operations worldwide."

-Kathleen Hicks, the deputy secretary of defense, assumed the top role on Jan.
+Kathleen Hicks, the deputy secretary of defense, assumed the top role on Tuesday, Jan.
 2, a not unusual transfer of power that sometimes occurs purely for operational reasons.
-She did not learn of Austin's hospitalization until Jan.
-4, said the official, who was not authorized to speak publicly.
+She did not learn of Austin's hospitalization until that Thursday, said the official, who was not authorized to speak publicly.
 Hicks was on vacation in Puerto Rico at the time.

 When Hicks learned of Austin's hospitalization, she "immediately engaged staff on the drafting of a public statement and congressional outreach.
 She also began to make contingency plans to return to Washington, D.C., on Friday.
 However, she was informed that afternoon that the secretary was preparing to resume full communications capability and the associated operational responsibilities on Friday," the official said.